Cost & Payments

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 Temperatures vary greatly.
 The Pacific coast is often hot, while the cloud forests can be surprisingly cool.
-In March, the average daily temperature in the Panama Canal Zone is around 28°C, with highs up to 33°C. Temperatures will be lower in the cloud forests of the Anton Valley, averaging between 25 and 29°C in March.
+In March, the average daily temperature in the Panama Canal Zone is in the mid-80s°F (28°C), with highs up to low 90s°F (33°C); the evenings get down into the low 70s°F (22°C).
+Temperatures will be only slightly cooler in the cloud forests of the Anton Valley, averaging between 75 and 85°F (25 and 29°C) in March.
 Although March is considered the ‘dry’ season, rain can be encountered at any time of year.

 Minimal fitness level required.
 You can expect to walk two to three miles per day at a slow pace, allowing time for observation and photography.
 Most walking is on relatively level ground or gradual slopes.
 Please contact us if you have any health concerns that may make this trip challenging.